Treating Patients With Respect

 Embracing Differences

 By taking steps to understand the background, beliefs, and values of differing cultures, nurses can strive to improve not only care, but relationships as well.
 Culturally diverse populations bring a whole world of insight and variety to organizations through ideas, values, and traditions.
-The culturally competent nurses are those who are able to embrace differences while respecting and responding to the individual needs of those around them.
+Culturally competent nurses are those who are able to embrace differences while respecting and responding to the individual needs of those around them.

 Share This: